 5. Enables 2FA trough pin-code or location.

-The Infrafon CC1 device is provided with two different NFC peripherals,
+The Infrafon CC2 device supports communication with active 3rd party NFC peripherals,

 Figure 1: View of the capabilities of the firmware of the NXP PN7150.
 "NFC Protocol Stack" by Erik Hubers is licensed under CC-BY-SA-4.0.